-An Alaska promissory note is a legally binding agreement between a lender who provides a loan to a borrower.
+An Alaska promissory note may be a legally binding agreement between a lender who provides a loan to a borrower.
 Alaska promissory notes are regulated by Alaska Statutes Title 45, Trade and Commerce.
 Promissory notes may be secured or unsecured.
 A secured promissory note gives the lender the legal right to take collateral mentioned in the note to repay some or all of the debt owed.
 An unsecured promissory note does not include collateral.
 It is very important that if a promissory note is supposed to be secured that it is titled as secured and that it includes information about the collateral.

 What Is the Maximum Amount of Interest That May Be Charged?

 Under A.S.
 45.45.010, the legal amount of interest that may be charged is 10.5% per year.

 How to Write an Alaska Promissory Note

 As mentioned earlier, if a promissory note is going to be secured, it should be titled as a secured promissory note.
 Regardless of whether the Alaska promissory note is secured or unsecured, it should include:

 - The full date that the promissory note was created.
 This should be listed as month, day, and year.

 - The legal name and mailing address of the borrower.
 If there is collateral because the note is secured, it is wise to also include the physical address of the borrower.

 - The legal name and mailing address of the lender.